SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 TS=
 (
   (
-    ("climate change$" OR "climate action" OR "climate adaptation" OR "climate mitigation" OR "climate resilience") NEAR/5 ("integrat*" OR "includ*" OR "inclus*" OR "mainstream*") )
+    ("climate change$" OR "climate measures" OR "climate action" OR "climate adaptation" OR "climate mitigation" OR "climate resilience")
+    NEAR/5 ("integrat*" OR "includ*" OR "inclus*" OR "mainstream*") )
   NEAR/15